cn0047/stash/ed/r/rest/README.md

 <br>P: Versioning API.
 <br>S: Use API version in url, like: `my-api-host.com/v1/users/12345`,
-version in url super simple to invalidate, version in header harder to invalidate.
+version in url super simple to invalidate, version in header harder to invalidate, also version in header won't be logged by nginx logger etc. also rounting and load balancing is easier with version in url.